Curriculum

 - Pediatric Emergency Department Consultation Service

-The Child Study Center provides crisis evaluation and consultation to the Pediatric Emergency Department at Yale-New Haven Hospital.
-Hundreds of children receive psychiatric assessments each year in the Pediatric ED following indications of serious psychiatric impairment, including suicide and homicide.
+The Child Study Center provides crisis evaluation and consultation to the Pediatric Emergency Department at Yale New Haven Hospital.
+Hundreds of children receive psychiatric assessments each year in the Pediatric ED following indications of serious psychiatric impairment, including injury to themselves or others.
 These assessments, conducted in collaboration with hospital social work staff, are the responsibility of psychology fellows and child psychiatry fellows.

 All second year psychology Fellows provide rotating clinical coverage to the ED.